shanhangel/Worldcup_prediction/worldcup_prediction.md

 ```

 ```
-## Warning: conversion failure on 'Rattle 2014-鍏湀-27 10:47:37 huangshan' in 'mbcsToSbcs': dot substituted for <e5>
+## Warning: conversion failure on 'Rattle 2014-涓冩湀-03 15:40:41 huangshan' in 'mbcsToSbcs': dot substituted for <e4>
-## Warning: conversion failure on 'Rattle 2014-鍏湀-27 10:47:37 huangshan' in 'mbcsToSbcs': dot substituted for <85>
+## Warning: conversion failure on 'Rattle 2014-涓冩湀-03 15:40:41 huangshan' in 'mbcsToSbcs': dot substituted for <b8>
-## Warning: conversion failure on 'Rattle 2014-鍏湀-27 10:47:37 huangshan' in 'mbcsToSbcs': dot substituted for <ad>
+## Warning: conversion failure on 'Rattle 2014-涓冩湀-03 15:40:41 huangshan' in 'mbcsToSbcs': dot substituted for <83>
-## Warning: conversion failure on 'Rattle 2014-鍏湀-27 10:47:37 huangshan' in 'mbcsToSbcs': dot substituted for <e6>
+## Warning: conversion failure on 'Rattle 2014-涓冩湀-03 15:40:41 huangshan' in 'mbcsToSbcs': dot substituted for <e6>
-## Warning: conversion failure on 'Rattle 2014-鍏湀-27 10:47:37 huangshan' in 'mbcsToSbcs': dot substituted for <9c>
+## Warning: conversion failure on 'Rattle 2014-涓冩湀-03 15:40:41 huangshan' in 'mbcsToSbcs': dot substituted for <9c>
-## Warning: conversion failure on 'Rattle 2014-鍏湀-27 10:47:37 huangshan' in 'mbcsToSbcs': dot substituted for <88>
+## Warning: conversion failure on 'Rattle 2014-涓冩湀-03 15:40:41 huangshan' in 'mbcsToSbcs': dot substituted for <88>
 ```

 ![plot of chunk unnamed-chunk-13](figure/unnamed-chunk-13.png)